-High availability configuration creates a replica of your primary master.
+High availability configuration creates a replica of your master.

 There are two main advantages to enabling high availability:

-If your primary master fails, the replica takes over, continuing to perform critical operations.
+If your master fails, the replica takes over, continuing to perform critical operations.

 High availability architecture

-The primary master replica is not an exact copy of the primary master.
+The replica is not an exact copy of the master.
 Rather, the replica duplicates specific infrastructure components and services.
 Hiera data and other custom configurations are not replicated.

 Replication may be read-write, meaning that data can be written to the service or component on either the master or the replica, and the data is synced to both nodes.
 Alternatively, replication may be read-only, where data is written only to the master and synced to the replica.
 Some components and services, like Puppet Server and the console service UI, are not replicated because they contain no native data.

 Some components and services are activated immediately when you enable a replica; others aren't active until you promote a replica.
-After you provision and enable a replica, it serves as a compile master, redirecting PuppetDB and cert requests to the primary master.
+After you provision and enable a replica, it serves as a compiler, redirecting PuppetDB and cert requests to the master.